 Registered candidates will receive a study guide to assist them with their CRFS exam preparation efforts.
 Group training and examination discounts are available and can also be administered onsite for all international locations.
 Please contact IMI for details.

 A video training is available to teach CRFS exam candidates as well as currently certified members or those who are contemplating to become certified about core topics of the CRFS program and workplace identity theft prevention.
-Click here to preview and purchase the video course.
+Click here to preview the video course.